Socialisation is a big part of your puppy’s early learning journey. Here are our tips for successful socialisation.

 How to socialise a puppy once they’re vaccinated

-Once your puppy’s core vaccination course is completed, socialisation with people and animals outside your home should be your key focus.
+Once your puppy’s course of core vaccinations is complete, socialisation with people and animals outside your home should be your key focus.
 It’s very important that your puppy interacts with lots of new people and animals, as well as takes part in varied experiences in their early stages so they can work out the right way to behave.

 You should encourage their curiosity and respond positively when they tackle a new experience.
 If your puppy responds with fear to a new person or animal, you mustn’t make a big deal of it or remove them from the situation briskly.
 This will only reinforce negativity and lay the foundations for a fearful response in future.
 If you see your puppy relax and respond warmly to a new experience, reward them with praise.